whiteboxdev/library-defold-persist/README.md

 persist.create("settings", default_settings_data)
 ```

-If the settings file already existed, then the call to `persist.create()` would simply be ignored.
-This function should be called as part of a project's startup routine for each save file to ensure that they exist.
+If the settings file already exists, then `persist.create()` will simply be ignored.
+This function should be called as part of a project's startup routine for each file to ensure that it exists.

-Persist only concerns itself with save files.
-Each OS has its own standard location for them.
-For example, if you're running Windows, then this new settings file was created at `C:\Users\<user>\AppData\Roaming\<project_title>\settings`.
+Each OS has its own conventions and preferences for where applications should create custom files.
+See the following list for details:

+* Windows: C:\Users\<user>\AppData\Roaming\<project_title>\<file_name>
+* MacOS: ~/Library/Application Support/<project_title>/<file_name>
+* (Please add a pull request for other platforms!)

 Let's change the music volume from 100 to 75, and change the sound volume from 100 to 25: